upcontent/UpContent-Marketing/content/post/content-curation-in-2018.md

 +++
 We do a lot of listening at UpContent.
 It is a core element of who we are.

-Listening to [our customers](https://www.g2crowd.com/products/upcontent/reviews), listening to our partners \[link to partner page if we can get tech partners there as well\], and listening to the conversations occurring around us.
+Listening to [our customers](https://www.g2crowd.com/products/upcontent/reviews), listening to our partners, and listening to the conversations occurring around us.
 This listening has resulted in a great deal of internal conversation, and culminated in a reflection of how we approach the task of curating content.

 One of our proudest accomplishments as we have worked to provide you a solution that evidences our listening, is our interaction with you, the community of UpContent users.
 We hope that this sharing our our internal reflections will spark a desire to share your perspective as well.